vantage6/vantage6-workshop/learners/setup.md

 ## Software setup

-This lesson requires the following software to be installed on your system:
+Vantage6 requires the following software to be installed on your system.
+In this lesson, we will explain how to install it:

 - Recommended operating system: Ubuntu 20.04+ , MacOS Big Sur+, or Windows 10+
 - Docker Desktop (always latest version)
 - Conda (latest version)
-- Python
-    - Python v3.10 for vantage6 version 3.8.0 or higher
+- Python v3.10
 - Python packages:
     - jupyterlab
     - vantage6